kpranat/SPACEJAM/README.md

 API USED
 • NASA API – Used for image and description collection of ASTRONOMICAL PHOTO OF THE DAY (APOD)
 • GEMINI API – to extract mood based color scheme and keywords through prompt engineering and visual processing
-• GIHPY API – to display GIFs based on extracted keywords and moods
 • SPOTIFY API – to provide and play playlists based on the extracted moods and keywords
 • WEGLOT API – For multilingual support and translation TECHNOLOGIES